Why the Biggest Businesses Are Ditching Fax Machines: The Economics of Online Fax

 Per-Fax Pricing (The FaxDrop Model)

-FaxDrop charges per fax, not per page.
-One credit covers up to 10 pages.
-Send a 1-page cover letter or a 10-page contract: same price.
-No subscription, no monthly commitment, no paying for pages you never send.
+FaxDrop uses credits for paid sending.
+One purchased or subscription credit covers one outbound fax up to 10 uploaded pages.
+Send a 1-page cover letter or a 10-page contract: same paid credit.
+No subscription is required for purchased credits, with no monthly commitment, no paying for pages you never send.

 For businesses that send multi-page documents, this is a meaningful difference.
-A law office faxing a 10-page filing pays for one fax.
-A medical practice sending an 8-page patient record pays for one fax.
-Compare that to per-page services where those same documents cost 8 to 10 times the base rate.
+A law office faxing a 10-page filing uses one purchased or subscription credit.
+A medical practice sending an 8-page patient record also uses one paid credit.
+Compare that with the current total from any page-metered provider.

 Subscription Model (Best for High Volume)